kennynet66/kennynet66/README.md

 Welcome to my GitHub profile.

-I'm a passionate developer, lifelong learner, and tech enthusiast.
-I believe in the power of code to change the world and make it a better place.
+I'm a passionate Quality assuarance Engineer(QA/QE), developer, lifelong learner, and tech enthusiast.
+I believe in the power of well written code to change the world and make it a better place.
 My journey in the world of technology has been nothing short of incredible, and I'm excited to share it with you.

 ## 💼 What I Do
+- ⚙ Manual testing.
+- ⚙ Automated testing.

-- 👨‍💻 Full-stack Developer
+- 👨‍💻 Full-stack Developer.
-- 🌐 Web Development
+- 🌐 Web Development.
-- 🧠 Machine Learning and AI
+- 🧠 Machine Learning and AI.
-- 🚀 Building Awesome Projects
+- 🚀 Building Awesome Projects.

 ## 🌟 My Values

+- ⚙ Certified Computer Hardware & Maintenance Engineer
 - 🚀 Innovation and Creativity
 - 🌐 Open Source Contribution
 - 📚 Lifelong Learning